Skip to content

 Vision and objectives

 • Draft planning policies to help you achieve the visions and objectives of the neighbourhood plan.
-We have created a new example neighbourhood plan template for Parishes.
+We have created a new example neighbourhood plan template for you.
 This gives a suggested structure for neighbourhood plans.
-It sets out some of the key issues your neighbourhood plan will need to consider
+It sets out some of the key issues your neighbourhood plan will need to consider.
+We can help you with drafting your policies - focus setting out what you want them to achieve

 Planning policies